tonnykwon/blog/_bayesian/2019-01-10-Hierarchical-model-1.md

 ## Modeling

-Now we find out option 3, building a hierarchical model, has advantages over other options, we want to model $$ \theta_j $$ as if they are independent from same distribution.
+Now we found out option 3, building a hierarchical model, has advantages over other options, it is time to model $$ \theta_j $$ as if they are independent from same distribution.

 So based on hierarchical model, this model has two levels: